eliotp3734/sep10-freedom-project/blog/entry02.md

 #### Googling
 One important skill I have improved upon is googling because by doing reasearch I was able to find information to improve my knowlage of my topic.
 With millions of results popping up when I search the skill of googling helps out because I am able to skim through and find information good for me.
 When I was reaseaching I had a result that was not exactly what I needed but I was able to refrase what I said and I found much better answers.

+### Next steps
+My next step is for me to find a question to solve that is more specfic then the problem I found.
+There is not 1 big answer so I have to decide which route to create my website on.

 [Previous](entry01.md) | [Next](entry03.md)